 Battle Festival

 To the north of Battle, you’ll find the tiny village of Mountfield.
-There’s a 12th century church with fantastic views and with paintings on the wall from the 12th to the 16th century.
+There’s a 12th-century church with fantastic views and with paintings on the wall from the 12th to the 16th century.

 Ashburnham Place

 South west of Battle is Ashburnham and Ashburnham Place.
 Ashburnham Place is a Christian Retreat, set in 220 acres of woodland, lawns, meadows, and lakes.
 You can book individual retreats and stays here and there are also parts of the estate you can walk without being a guest.
-They also have a fantastic Orangery Tea Room designed in 1777 by Lancelot ‘Capability’ Brown with many plants (and one of the oldest camellia in the country) which is open to the public.
+They also have a fantastic Orangery Tea Room designed in 1777 by Lancelot ‘Capability’ Brown with many plants (and one of the oldest camellias in the country), which is open to the public.

 Herstmonceux Castle

 A few miles on from Ashburnham and you come to Herstmonceux Castle, a 15th century moated castle made of red brick and set in 300 acres of beautiful gardens and woodlands.
 It doesn’t matter how many times you visit, as you approach the castle down the long drive, it always invokes a little bit of awe.
 The castle is actually owned and operated as a UK campus of Queen’s University (Canada).
-The interior of the castle is not open to the public all the time (although you can enter the central courtyard) but they do conduct booked tours.
+The interior of the castle is not open to the public all the time (although you can enter the central courtyard), but they do conduct booked tours.

 The gardens are impressive and include the Elizabethan Garden set within Grade II listed walls from 1570.
 You’ll also spot sculptures and a sundial.
-It’s dog friendly.
+It’s dog-friendly.

 Hertmonceux Observatory

-On the same site as the castle, is the Observatory Science Centre.
+On the same site as the castle is the Observatory Science Centre.
 The site is Grade II Listed and is an interactive science centre that has been operating in the former home of The Royal Greenwich Observatory since 1995.
 It’s a must-visit for anyone with even a passing interest in science, adult or child alike.

 Mad Jack’s follies

-John Jack Fuller (1757 – 1834) inherited his uncle’s Sussex estate Rose Hill (which is now known as Brightling Park).
+John Jack Fuller (1757 – 1834) inherited his uncle’s Sussex estate, Rose Hill (which is now known as Brightling Park).
 A philanthropist at heart, he was elected several times as an MP, was High Sheriff of Sussex and a captain in the Volunteer Sussex Yeomanry Cavalry as well as a founding member and passionate supporter of the Royal Institute.
-He financed the building of the Belle Tout lighthouse at Beachy Head and built a series of follies including The Sugar Loaf near Dallington, The Pyramid and the Tower (in and near Brightling), The Observatory (a private home) and The Needle (Brightling Downs).
+He financed the building of the Belle Tout lighthouse at Beachy Head and built a series of follies, including The Sugar Loaf near Dallington, The Pyramid and the Tower (in and near Brightling), The Observatory (a private home) and The Needle (Brightling Downs).
 They are all near Battle and it’s fun trying to find them.

 If you like this post about things to do in Battle, you may also like: